why-not-try-calmer/openSUSE-docs-revamped-temp/README.md

 Our latest build is live at https://opensuse.github.io/openSUSE-docs-revamped/.

 ## /!\ Disclaimer
 This is the construction site for the upcoming Leap and Tumbleweed documentation.
-Please do not consider any of this as official documentation.
+Please do not consider any of this as official documentation *for now*.
 Use instead:
 - Generic documentation based on Leap: https://doc.opensuse.org/
 - Tumbleweed specific knowledge-base: https://en.opensuse.org/Portal:Tumbleweed